William Fleming High School

-William Fleming High School is a public school, one of the only two public high schools in the Roanoke City area school division, the other being the Patrick Henry High School.
-The edifice itself is located at 3649 Ferncliff Ave.
-Roanoke, Virginia 24017 and is positioned within the Miller/Arrowood neighborhood of the city.
-William Fleming along with the other public elementary, middle, and high schools comprise the Roanoke City Public School System that is regulated by the representatives that serve on the Roanoke City School Board.
+William Fleming High School is one of the only two public high schools in the Roanoke City area school division, the other being Patrick Henry High School.
+The school itself is located at 3649 Ferncliff Avenue, Roanoke, Virginia, in the Miller/Arrowood neighborhood.
+William Fleming is part of the Roanoke City Public School System, regulated by the Roanoke City School Board.

 History

 Namesake

 The name William Fleming derived from a Scottish immigrant who was a prominent physician and statesman in Virginia.
 Originally a native of West Virginia, Fleming migrated into Virginian borders and settled in Norfolk in 1755.
 After he relocated into Norfolk, he hurriedly began to involve himself in the war effort as an active physician, serving alongside the regiment of colonel and future president George Washington against the French and the Indians.
 Then he was promoted to the rank of colonel and upheld his position while fighting in Lord Dunmore's War until he was injured, ultimately ending his service in the military.
 His significance in relation to the school came about after his militant service.
 He continued to help nurse the ailing and was an active participant in the matters concerning both Roanoke City and Virginia.
 Then he served in the General Assembly as the senator of Virginia and also as the governor for an abrupt period.
 Along with the school, a national historical marker on the Monterey Golf Course, which denotes the former location where Colonel Fleming's plantation stood, was dedicated to his contribution.